hatch9191/fit-check/README.md

-# Tahini-and-the-temple-of-doom
+# FitCheck

 ## Description
-This is the FE boilerplate setup for any new project at Togather.
-This boilerplate closely aligns to our tech stack of choice.
-At a high level the project includes the following items:
+This is the Full Stack app for FitCheck, an app to match fashion influencers and users.
+The stack is made up of the following:
 - [x] Next js setup
 - [x] Vitest setup for unit testing
 - [x] MSW setup for mocking API calls in integration tests